-In addition, Sinead has spoken at national conferences and to general audiences, covering topics as varied as Stress in the Workplace, Balancing Work and Personal Life, Caring for Aging Parents, and Physical Fitness.
+In addition, Sinead has spoken at national conferences and to general audiences, covering topics as varied as Stress in the Workplace, Balancing Work and Personal Life, Caring for Aging Parents, and Mindfulness.

 As an employee and volunteer for a local hospice, Sinead received extensive training in dealing with grief and loss.
 She has also been trained in Eye Movement Desensitization and Reprocessing (EMDR), a technique that is often used to help clients with trauma, anxiety, and phobia concerns to expedite the therapeutic process.
 Sinead uses additional current therapeutic techniques to assist clients in resolving issues that may seem to have no solution.

 As a supportive member of her community, Sinead has volunteered for a number of organizations in Houston and its suburbs, in such diverse areas as Crisis Hotline and Canine Finders Pet Rescue.
 She is also a member of Critical Incident Response Teams (CIRT's), whose mission is to alleviate pain and distress associated with traumatic events occurring in workplaces throughout Southeast Texas and Southwest Louisiana.

 Sinead has participated in numerous professional associations in conjunction with her volunteer and professional activities.